-Several months ago someone offered me a dutch baby recipe for another site I was working on.
-I had never heard of, nor made a dutch baby before, and I ended up going in a different direction at the time.
+Several months ago someone offered me a dutch baby pancake recipe for another site I was working on.
+I had never heard of, nor made a dutch baby pancake before, and I ended up going in a different direction at the time.
 Life moved on.

 For some bizarre reason, “dutch baby” popped into my head again recently, and I decided I was going to see what the hype was all about.
 Yeah, I don’t know why my brain works like this either.
 I will say that when I mentioned I was making a dutch baby to Val, she made some joke about Sydney farting under a blanket.